taanielj/dotfiles/README.md

   - `fd-find` - a better, faster and more user-friendly find
   - `fzf` - a general-purpose command-line fuzzy finder
 - Backup existing configuration files for Zsh, Tmux, and Neovim.

+## Neovim info

+### Currently installed language servers (LSPs)
+The Neovim is configured to use the following language servers:
+- `lua_ls` - Lua language server
+- `pyright` - Python language server
+- `dockerls` - Dockerfile language server
+- `terraformls` - Terraform language server

+### Linters:
+- For linting Neovim is configured to use none-ls (fork of null-ls) and will auto install stylua, prettier and black for lua, javascript and python respectively.
+- It will attempt to auto detect other linters and install them as well based on the open buffers.

 ## Test driving the config